 No Split City Guide would be complete without highlighting the immaculately preserved Roman ruins.
 With a history stretching for more than a thousand years, Split’s old town is a true open-air museum lined with ancient Roman ruins at every turn.
 Start your journey through time inside the Diocletian’s Palace, a UNESCO World Heritage Site originally built by the Romans for Emperor Diocletian’s retirement.

 Today, the palace ruins are also the gateway into the remaining landmarks of Split’s ancient history.
-Directly in front of its facade, you’ll find Peristil – the city’s main square and best spot to imagine what Split looked like in the days of the Roman Empire.
+Directly in front of its facade, you’ll find Peristil – the city’s main square and the best spot to imagine what Split looked like in the days of the Roman Empire.

 From here, it’s a short walk to the Cathedral of St. Domnius and its impressive bell tower.
 Initially constructed as a mausoleum for Emperor Diocletian in 305 AD, today the cathedral is part Roman temple part Catholic church.
 And while you’ll want to spend some time admiring the architecture of one of the world’s oldest Christian churches, the real treasure is in the panoramic view from the top of the bell tower.
 This is one of the best stops to get a full view of Split’s historical center, its waterfront, and Marjan Hill.